-Sixth, to further clarify the role of selection and treatment effects for firms that go public, we compare firms with Venture Capital (VC) investments with firms that do not.
-VC investors may have additional information about the firm, and VC sponsorship can serve as a signal for firm quality.
+Fifth, to further clarify the role of selection and treatment effects for firms that go public, we compare firms with Venture Capital (VC) investments with firms that do not.
+VC investors may have additional information about the firm and may provide additional inputs to the firms that they sponsor.
+Thus, VC sponsorship can serve as a signal for firm quality.
 We show that IPO firms that are supported by VC earlier in life exhibit even greater responsiveness to demand shocks following their IPO.
-This result suggests that higher quality firms are selected by venture capitalists, and are more responsive to demand shocks.
-A portion of the higher responsiveness of public firms compared to private firms is the result of quality differential that we do not measure by firms' data at birth but may be evident to VCs prior to the IPO.
-Importantly, we also find no evidence of negative effects of public status that would cause IPO firms not sponsored by VCs, which are potentially of lower quality, to underperform matched private firms,
+This result suggests that higher-quality firms are selected by venture capitalists, and are more responsive to demand shocks.
+A portion of the higher responsiveness of public firms compared to private firms is the result of quality differential that we do not measure by firms' data at birth but may be evident to VCs before the IPO.
+Critically, however, IPO firms that are not sponsored by VCs are no less responsive to demand opportunities than private firms.

-We perform several tests to examine potential treatment effects.
+We perform several tests to examine the potential determinants of responsiveness to growth opportunities.
 We show that the differential responses to growth opportunities of public firms are greater in industries that rely more on external financing.
 Public firms in more financially dependent industries grow faster in periods when financing costs are high, which suggests that public status gives firms better access to financial markets when money is tight.
-We also use shocks to the capital raised at IPO due to unanticipated price changes in the NASDAQ market to further examine the treatment effect.
-We show that IPO firms that raise additional capital due to unanticipated price increase in the NASDAQ market exhibit higher sensitivity to investment opportunities and the effect persists for up to four years.
-The impact is moderately significant but just 20 percent of the main effect of going public.
+We also use shocks to the capital raised at IPO due to

-&lt;sup>7 The firms in Jovanovic (1982) exhibit similar dynamics.
+6 The firms in Jovanovic (1982) exhibit similar dynamics.
 In that model firms initially do not know their productivity.
 As their productivity is revealed in the market place, the more efficient firms grow faster.
 Our data shows, however, that early characteristics are informative of quality and predict future growth.
 However, since there is residual uncertainty about quality and growth opportunities, similar dynamics arise.